The following definitions are from New York State Social Services Law Section 473:

-Non-consensual sexual contact of any kind.
-This includes, but is not limited to, forcing sexual contact with self or forcing sexual contact with a third person.
+- Non-consensual sexual contact of any kind.
+This includes, but is not limited to, forcing sexual contact with self or forcing sexual contact with another person.

 Translate This Page